tcltk/tcl/doc/dev/value-history.md

 suggests the  "international character set" support in the Tcl 8.1a1 release is what was committed in June, 1997.
-We can only speculate what development effort, what judgments and what referrals to what sources played out in the development of that first implementation patch.
+We can only speculate what development effort, what judgments and what referrals to what sources and standards played out in the development of that first implementation patch.